nili25/University-Projects/README.md

 # University-Projects
-A collection of university coding projects/ codes for data analysis etc.
+A collection of university coding projects/ scripts used for data analysis in experimental labs etc.